 Q: Can BOTG send a representative to my event?

-A: Yes, under most circumstances.
+A: Yes, under many circumstances.
 However, it is the host’s responsibility to pay for someone to attend the event.
-In such cases, unless it directly contributes to funds being raised, it makes more sense to save those funds and contribute them to BOTG instead.
-If you’d like James L. Clark to come to your event, you should look at the speaker request form and guidelines under the contact menu.
+In such cases, unless it directly contributes to funds being raised, it makes more sense to save those funds and contribute them to BOTG instead so they're not wasted.
+If you’d like James L. Clark to come to your event, you should look at the speaker request form and guidelines at his personal site.